cloudnativetrainings/trainings/k1_fundamentals/12_cluster-autoscaling/README.md

 I0520 14:30:31.755596       1 scale_up.go:453] No expansion options
 ```

-It seems there is no option for scale right now.
+It seems, there is no option for scale right now.
 To fix this we need to set the following annotations to the machine deployments:

 ```yaml
 kind: MachineDeployment